Lantern Festival: Tangyuan or Yuanxiao

 Eaten during the Lantern Festival, tangyuan '湯圓' (Southern China, Taiwan and Southeast Asia) or yuanxiao '元宵' (Northern China) is a glutinous rice ball typically filled with sweet red bean paste, sesame paste, or peanut butter.
 Tangyuan is different from yuanxiao due to different manual making and filling processes.
-It can be boiled, fried or steamed, each has independent taste.
 However, they are very similar in shape and taste, so most people do not distinguish them for convenience and consider them as the same thing.
 Chinese people believe that the round shape of the balls and the bowls in which they are served symbolize family togetherness, and that eating tangyuan or yuanxiao may bring the family harmony, happiness and luck in the new year.

 6th century and afterwards

-Until the Sui dynasty in the sixth century, Emperor Yang invited envoys from other countries to China to see the colourful lighted lanterns and enjoy the gala performances.
+During the Sui dynasty in the sixth century, Emperor Yang invited envoys from other countries to China to see the colourful lighted lanterns and enjoy the gala performances.

 By the beginning of the Tang dynasty in the seventh century, the lantern displays would last three days.
 The emperor also lifted the curfew, allowing the people to enjoy the festive lanterns day and night.
 It is not difficult to find Chinese poems which describe this happy scene.

 In the Song dynasty, the festival was celebrated for five days and the activities began to spread to many of the big cities in China.
-Colorful glass and even jade were used to make lanterns, with figures from folk tales painted on the lanterns.

-However, the largest Lantern Festival celebration took place in the early part of the 15th century.
-The festivities continued for ten days.
-The Yongle Emperor had the downtown area set aside as a center for displaying the lanterns.
-Even today, there is a place in Beijing called Dengshikou.
-In Chinese, deng means lantern and shi is market.
-The area became a market where lanterns were sold during the day.
-In the evening, the local people would go there to see the beautiful lighted lanterns on display.